AbdulhadyNLP/speech-corpus-generated-by-ASR-kurdish-model-transcription/README.md

 This corpus can be used for training and evaluating Kurdish ASR models.
 Please ensure to cite this resource if you use it in your research or applications.

 ## Citation
-If you use the ASOSoft Kurdish Speech Corpus in your research, please cite it as follows:
+If you use the AsoSoft Kurdish Speech Corpus in your research, please cite it as follows: